maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 5. **Construct the Query**: Combine all the above components to construct your full API query.
 For a GET request, this might look like `curl -H "Authorization: Bearer <token>" https://api.example.com/users/123`.

-By combining these components—endpoints, resources, parameters, and headers—you can construct effective API queries to retrive data, submit new information, or perform other operations via the API.
+You can combine endpoints, resources, parameters, and headers to construct effective API queries to retrieve data, submit new information, or perform other operations through the API.

 ### YouTube